-1 Approval of revisions to the School's governance plan is expected by the full CUNY Board of Trustees on March 21, 2016.
+1 Revisions to the School's governance plan were approved by the full CUNY Board of Trustees on March 21, 2016.

 • Plans are underway for a 29,000 square foot expansion in the School's current location on 125th Street.
 This state-of-the-art research and instructional space will accommodate all faculty, staff, and students of the School, beginning in fall 2016.